-8. Boat tags issued by the River Ranger must remain attached to boat(s) for the entire trip.
+entire trip.

 9. Groups launching separately with different permits must not camp together.

-10. Boaters may camp only one night in the canyon proper between the Gates of the Canyon at mile 124.5 and Cottonwood Wash at mile 112.5 a Westwater river permit allows camping for one night only.
+10. Between the Gates of the Canyon at mile 124.5 and Cottonwood Wash at mile 112.5 a Westwater river permit allows camping for one night only.
 The camping night must be on your launch date.
 Parties who plan to camp within Westwater Canyon are required to reserve a designated campsite with the River Ranger at the launch.
 Campsites are assigned in the order of launching with consideration given to group size.
 You must stay at the campsite assigned to you.

 11. Boaters may only launch once per day.
-(Two)